-“The only thing I can think about is the fact that my daughter is alive.”
-Victims recovering from restaurant shooting
+“The only thing I can think about is the fact that my daughter is alive,” Victims recovering from restaurant shooting

 Police say the gunman was shot and killed by an armed civilian.

 “I think I saw him [civilian] and at the moment I saw him, I thought he was the shooter and I tried to get at him,” said Giles.
-“I would basically want to thank for him from the bottom of my heart for saving those people, because a lot more people could have lost their lives tonight.”
+“I would basically want to thank him from the bottom of my heart for saving those people, because a lot more people could have lost their lives tonight.”

-Giles said Syniah will spend the next five to seven days at recovering at Children’s.
+Giles said Syniah will spend the next five to seven days at recovering at Children’s Hospital.
 His daughters’ friend was also taken to OU Medical on Thursday; however, the exact extent of the injuries are not known.

 Police say all of the victims are expected to survive.